Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 ## Who or What is V?

 V is the character we upload into Johnny.
-The payload is [pink/purple in hue](/Research/Around%20The%20City/theory-broken-time/#the-data-lifecycle), which when combined with the red/cyan of the game and blue/yellow of Johnny completes the colors we experience in this projected version of Night City.
+The payload is [violet in hue](/Research/Around%20The%20City/theory-broken-time/#the-payload), which when combined with the red/cyan of the game and blue/yellow of Johnny completes the colors we experience in this projected version of Night City.